-Rental Car?
+Rental Car Insurance?
 At Huff Insurance, we recommend: Buy the insurance

 There you are, just off the plane, at the Rental Car counter.
 From the plane, you’ve already seen the incredible color of the water… turquoise-blue, and crystal clear.
 Crowned by little tufts of foam.
 Framed by white beaches.
 As you walk to baggage-claim, you peek out the window and see palm trees swaying in a gentle breeze.
 At the airport, even!
 Palm trees!
 The only thing between you and two weeks of careless happiness is one more signature on one more sheet of paper.
 And off the grid you’ll be!
 You can’t wait.

-Then, the question comes: “Would you like to purchase the insurance for your rental car?”
+Then, the question comes: “Would you like to purchase the rental car insurance?”
 Well, no. Or yes?
 But doesn’t your credit card provide coverage for rental cars?
 Plus you have Auto Insurance.
 At home, that is.
 But from what you’ve heard, they are all driving fast and furious here.
 So it might be smart to buy extra insurance…so, yes.
 But you don’t want to start your vacation spending a couple hundred dollars on an unaccounted-for expense.
 Ah, shucks!
 Now what?

 Start your vacation off right and don’t let surprise questions catch you off-guard at your destination.
 When it comes to rental-car insurance, our answer and easy and straight-forward: Buy the insurance.